Los Angeles, California the Center of Car Culture

 Ed “Big Daddy” Roth – The Creative Rebel

-With creations like the Beatnik Bandit and his mascot Rat Fink, Ed Roth combined imagination and attitude to turn custom cars into pop art — a true symbol of SoCal’s automotive spirit.
+With creations like the Beatnik Bandit and his mascot Rat Fink, Ed Roth used imagination and attitude to turn custom cars into pop art.
+As a result, he became a true symbol of Southern California’s automotive spirit.

 Video: Ed Roth’s “Outlaw” Custom Hot Rod Housed in the “Vault” at the Petersen Automotive Museum, Los Angeles California